greeeg/redefined.cloud/content/terms/service-mesh/index.en.md

 ---
-title: 'What is a Service Mesh?'
+title: 'What is a Service mesh?'
 description: 'A Service mesh is a tool to standardize service-to-service communication in a secure and application-code decoupled way.'
 name: 'Service mesh'
 summary: ''